 The preparation of adjusting entries is an application of the accrual concept of accounting and the matching principle.

-The purpose of adjusting entries is to update the accounts to conform with the accrual concept.
+The main purpose of adjusting entries is to update the accounts to conform with the accrual concept.
 At the end of the accounting period, some income and expenses may have not been recorded, taken up or updated; hence, there is a need to update the accounts.

 If adjusting entries are not prepared, some income, expense, asset, and liability accounts may not reflect their true values when reported in the financial statements.
 For this reason, adjusting entries are necessary.